-The management of ASIAN TERMINALS, INC. is responsible for the preparation and fair presentation of the consolidated financial statements as at December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, in accordance with the prescribed financial reporting framework indicated therein.
+The management of ASIAN TERMINALS, INC. is responsible for the preparation and fair presentation of the consolidated financial statements as at December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, including the additional components attached therein, in accordance with the prescribed financial reporting framework indicated therein.
 This responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.